Functions

 and Y

 are type variables.
-When the function is called, type variables are substituted with actual types, and the code of the function is executed.
-Note that although the function is polymorphic, the actual assembler code for it is the same for every type substitution.
-It is achieved essentially by the polymorphism of stack manipulation primitives.
-Currently, other forms of polymorphism (like ad-hoc polymorphism with type classes) are not supported.
+When the function is called, these variables are replaced with actual types, and the function executes accordingly.
+Even though the function is polymorphic, the compiled assembly code remains the same for any type substitution.
+This is possible due to the polymorphic nature of stack manipulation operations.
+However, other forms of polymorphism, such as ad-hoc

 and Y